Est. 1975 · Wyoming, MI

 She only knew a glazed and a chocolate-covered

 Marge Wilson spent about twenty years in banking before donuts.
-Then she bought the old Dixie Cream donut shop she'd visited as a kid, renamed it Marge's Donut Den in 1975, and got to work — by her own telling, she "only knew a glazed and a chocolate-covered" when she started.
+Then she bought the old Dixie Cream donut shop she'd visited as a kid, renamed it Marge's Donut Den in 1975, and got to work.
+By her own telling, she "only knew a glazed and a chocolate-covered" when she started.

 She was one of the few women running a business in town back then, and she built it the only way she knew how: by being there.
 She still arrives at 4 a.m., 365 days a year.
-"Quality Comes First" isn't a marketing line — it's printed right on the box, and it's how the place has run for fifty years.
+"Quality Comes First" isn't a marketing line.
+It's printed right on the box, and it's how the place has run for fifty years.

-"If you run a business and it's successful, maybe that's why God does it so that you'll have the money to do it for somebody else." — Marge Wilson, Fox17
+"If you run a business and it's successful, maybe that's why God does it so that you'll have the money to do it for somebody else."
+Marge Wilson, Fox17

 1975